 Beyond licenses, a technician's educational background tells you a lot about their expertise.
 Most professionals get their start at a technical or trade school, completing programs that can take anywhere from six months to two years.
 This formal training provides a deep understanding of how HVAC systems work, from the basic mechanics to complex electrical components.
 While some technicians learn on the job, a solid educational foundation ensures they aren't just guessing when they diagnose a problem.
 It shows a commitment to their craft and means they have the knowledge to handle your system correctly.
 Our team at Tommy Cool Air is built on this kind of expertise.

-Proper Insurance and Manufacturer Endorsements
+Why Insurance and Endorsements Matter

 This one is a big deal for your peace of mind.
 A reputable technician or their company must carry proper insurance, including liability and worker's compensation.
 This protects you from any financial responsibility if an accident happens on your property.
 Another key indicator of quality is a manufacturer endorsement.
 For example, we are proud to be a trusted provider of Trane products because they are known for their reliability.
 When a technician is endorsed by a major brand, it means they’ve met high standards for installation and service.
 Plus, using a certified technician is often required to keep your system’s warranty valid, which can save you a lot of money down the road.